 The most elegant chance-point of view for the fact is that the service kept this secret to see who would use them, watching the traffic on the Internet.

-The other point of view against the NSA is that it did not immediately disclose the theft of the tools to prevent the companies affected from being shut down. .
-If the latter is true, the intelligence service preferred to put thousands of the companies' customers at risk.
+The other point of view that does not interest NSA is that it did not immediately disclose the theft of tools in order not to shut down companies affected by security gaps.
+If the second is true, the information service has preferred to put thousands of company customers at risk.

 According to the US government, the guidelines state that if NSA estimates that the severity of zero-day defects is high, it finds and informs affected companies.